8ta4/say/DONTREADME.md

 The renderer process handles transcription.
 It captures audio data and user input directly, so it avoids IPC and complexity.

+> Does the renderer have Node.js integration on?

+Yeah, say enables Node.js integration for the renderer.
+This lets the renderer process do more stuff, like read and write files, get system info, etc. `say` keeps things secure by not [loading any remote content](https://github.com/electron/electron/blob/26131b23b81a661fb65d37437b9a1f63b4408fae/docs/tutorial/security.md?plain=1#L170-L175).

 ### Transcript

 > Why does each day gets its own file?